premsa/DummyProject/README.md

 # README

-This repository describes my ordinary workflow for implementing small python-based projects with poetry.
+This repository describes my ordinary workflow for implementing small python-based projects with docker and poetry.
 You only need docker pre-instlled on your system.

 #### Build the docker development image:
 ```